Pain

 Phase 4

-We continue to discover, research and develop a portfolio of small molecule medicines as potential non-opioid medicines for the treatment of both acute and neuropathic pain.
-Our approach is to inhibit specific channels validated by human biology with the aim of alleviating pain.
+We continue to discover, research and develop a portfolio of small molecules as potential nonopioid medicines for the treatment of neuropathic pain.

 Research